Using lattice chiral effective theory to study pi-pi scattering: Results

 \subsection{Comparison with Other Methods}

 The spectrum for the isospin-2 channel is similar to the spectrum of full QCD, as recently calculated on the lattice by the RBC/UKQCD collaboration \cite{RBC_pipi_scattering}.
 In the isospin-0 channel, however, the spectrum looks very different.
-The results from our theory and lattice QCD are compared side-by-side in Table \ref{spectrum_comp}.
+The results from our theory and lattice QCD are compared side-by-side in \Cref{spectrum_comp}.
 In our theory, there are two states at around twice the pion mass.
-These states are formed mainly from linear combinations of the $I=0$ two-pion operator $\mathcal{O}^{0,0}(p=0)$ and the sigma operator.
+These states are formed mainly from linear combinations of the $I=0$ two-pion operator $\mathcal{O}^{I=0}(p=0)$ and the sigma operator.
 Our second excited state is associated mainly with the operator $\mathcal{O}\left(p=\frac{2\pi}{L}\right)$.
 It occurs at around the same energy as the first excited state in lattice QCD.
 We interpret this spectrum as indicating the sigma resonance happens at a much lower energy in our theory than in QCD.
+Lattice QCD shows that the sigma becomes stable when the pion mass is around $300$ MeV \cite{Doring:2016bdr, Guo:2018zss, Rodas:2023gma}.

-We also note that our results show a different dependence of the sigma resonance on the pion mass than is obtained from unitarized chiral perturbation theory.
+We also note that our results show a different behavior for the sigma resonance than unitarized chiral perturbation theory.
 Unitarized two-loop chiral perturbation theory predicts a sigma pole location of around 3 times the pion mass at the physical point, with the sigma becoming more stable as the pion mass increases until it finally becomes stable when the pion mass is around twice its physical value \cite{Pelaez_two-loop_2010}.
 In contrast, in our results, the sigma is already nearly stable at the physical point.